Kudo/react-native-v8/README.md

              // Android JSC is installed from npm
 ```

-Note that this method can also be used to swap to the `Intl` variant of V8.
-The only requirement is to update the maven import to point to the correct package that was added in `node_modules`
+This method can also be used to swap to other variants of V8.
+All possible variants include:

+- v8-android
+- v8-android-nointl
+- v8-android-jit
+- v8-android-jit-nointl

+Simply switch out `v8-android-jit` in the steps provided with the variant that you would like to use.

 ## FAQ